TranslationalML/pacsifier/README.md

 - `server_AET`: PACS server application entity title
 - `AET`: current station application entity title
 - `move_port`: port number to use on the current station to receive images (C-MOVE destination)
+- `batch_size` : The number of series to be downloaded before sleeping for a while.
+- `batch_wait_time` : sleep time after each batch_size number of series is downloaded.

 The AET and corresponding IP of the workstation should be declared on Carestream, including the storeable attribute.